I will always remember the last time I heard my son’s heartbeat. It is a memory that is imprinted on my soul.

 If a 22-week ban on abortion had been in place, we would have had no options.

 It took me many years to be comfortable talking about what we had been through with people beyond my immediate family and my support group.
 In many ways, I felt alone in my grief and isolated by my experience.
 But I am here not just to speak my truth but to speak for those that still feel the stigma of having made the choice, those that are still new in this painful journey of grief, those that feel that they don’t have a voice.
 We are wives, mothers, sisters.
 We are your co-workers, your neighbors, or complete strangers that you pass on the street.
 We are no different than the person sitting next to you.

 If we had faced legal barriers like Proposition 115, it would have left us with nowhere to turn for medical care, emotional support, and it would have left us even more isolated than we are now.
 Using families like mine as political weapons is disgraceful.
 To force a person to carry a dying fetus to term only to watch helplessly as it suffers is unimaginably cruel.
 No one should be put in a position to rush critical medical decisions only to meet some imaginary line set by politicians and strangers.

 Colorado is one of only a few states that doesn’t have gestational restrictions on abortion care, and because of that, pregnant women across the nation, who are in situations similar to mine, come to Colorado for help.
 A 22-week ban on abortion in our state won’t just affect patients and families here in Colorado, but its effects will be felt across the country.

-Please don’t support Initiative 120.
+Please don’t support Proposition 115.
 These deeply personal decisions should be made by families, in consultation with medical professionals, without political interference.